wso2/docs-ei/en/micro-integrator/docs/overview/quick-start-guide.md

             </api>
 	    ```
   </details>

+    !!!
+Note
-  > **Note**: Here endpoints are defined inline in the API configuration for better clarity in reading the configuration.
+        In this sample, endpoints are defined inline in the API configuration for better clarity in reading the configuration.
 However, the best practice is to define them as named endpoint configurations so that they can be externalized to an environment specific entity.

 - **HealthcareConfigProjectCompositeApplication**: This is the Composite Application Project folder, which contains the packaged CAR file of the Healthcare service.